Optimal Investment and Consumption Strategies with General Cost Structure under CRRA Utility: Introduction

+Transaction cost functions can be decomposed into fixed and proportional leading components, together with a nonlinear residual component.

-For the case of a proportional transaction cost only, Magill and Constantinides \cite{Magill-Constantinides-JET-1976} studied theoretically the optimal trading strategies with the proportional transaction costs, see also \cite{Constantinides-JPE-1989}.
-For the case of proportional transaction costs and infinite investment horizon, we refer to \cite{Akian-Menaldi-Sulem-SIAMJCO-1996,Davis-Norman-MOR-1990,Liu-Loewenstein-RFS-2002,Mokkhavesa-Atkinson-IMAJMM-2002,Shreve-Soner-AAP-1994, Akian-Sulem-Taksar-MF-2001,Dumas-Luciano-JF-1991,Taksar-Klass-Assaf-MOR-1988}.
-Yang \cite{Yang-book-2006} gave an explicit asymptotic solution for a finite investment horizon based on the exponential utility function.
-Quek and Atkinson \cite{Quek-Atkinson-AMF-2017} studied the proportional transaction costs based on a power utility function in a multi-period discrete time setting.
-Jane\v{c}ek and Shreve \cite{Janecek-Shreve-FS-2004} studied optimal investment and consumption strategies in an infinite horizon based on the power utility maximization.
-Kallsen and Muhle-Karbe \cite{Kallsen-Muhle-MF-2017} studied the optimal investment and consumption problem for a general utility function with small proportional transaction costs, and obtained the explicit leading-order formulas in an asymptotic expansion.
-Chellathurai and Draviam \cite{Chellathurai-Draviam-MPES-2005} studied optimal investment strategy for the case in which the coefficient in the proportional transaction costs depends on the trading volume.
+\textbf{Proportional transaction costs:} Jane\v{c}ek and Shreve \cite{Janecek-Shreve-FS-2004} studied optimal investment and consumption strategies over an infinite investment horizon based on CRRA utility.
+Kallsen and Muhle-Karbe \cite{Kallsen-Muhle-MF-2017} investigated the optimal investment and consumption problem for a general utility function and obtained the explicit leading-order solution in an asymptotic expansion.
+Based on CRRA utility, Quek and Atkinson \cite{Quek-Atkinson-AMF-2017} considered a multi-period discrete-time setting in which the coefficient of the proportional transaction costs varies in each period.
+Chellathurai and Draviam \cite{Chellathurai-Draviam-MPES-2005} studied the optimal investment strategy in a setting where the coefficient of proportional transaction costs depends on trading volume.
+Yang \cite{Yang-book-2006} provided an explicit asymptotic solution for a finite investment horizon based on the exponential utility function.
+Constantinides examined the capital market with transaction costs; see \cite{Constantinides-JPE-1986}.
+Additional work can be found in \cite{Akian-Menaldi-Sulem-SIAMJCO-1996,Davis-Norman-MOR-1990,Liu-Loewenstein-RFS-2002,Mokkhavesa-Atkinson-IMAJMM-2002,Shreve-Soner-AAP-1994, Akian-Sulem-Taksar-MF-2001,Dumas-Luciano-JF-1991,Taksar-Klass-Assaf-MOR-1988}.

-For the case of a fixed transaction cost only in trading risky assets, we refer to \cite{Altarovici-Muhle-Soner-FS-2015,Lo-Mamaysky-Wang-JPE-2004,Morton-Pliska-MF-1995}.
-Since the transaction is small, the perturbation method has been adopted in the study of optimal investment strategies with transaction costs.
-In particular, Morton and Pliska \cite{Morton-Pliska-MF-1995} considered logarithmic utility with a fixed transaction cost only for a long-term investor, and Altarovici et al. \cite{Altarovici-Muhle-Soner-FS-2015} considered independent multi-asset under power utility and in an infinite time horizon.
-For the case that agents face only fixed transaction costs, Lo et al. in \cite{Lo-Mamaysky-Wang-JPE-2004} proposed a dynamic equilibrium model of asset prices and trading volume with a fixed transaction cost only.
+\textbf{Fixed transaction cost only:} Morton and Pliska \cite{Morton-Pliska-MF-1995} derived the optimal consumption strategy for an infinite investment horizon based on logarithmic utility and fixed transaction cost only.
+Altarovici et al. \cite{Altarovici-Muhle-Soner-FS-2015} considered independent multi-assets under CRRA utility over an infinite time horizon.
+Lo et al. \cite{Lo-Mamaysky-Wang-JPE-2004} proposed a dynamic equilibrium model that includes asset prices, trading volume, and fixed transaction costs.